zKillboard/RedisQ/README.md

 If no killmail has come in for 10 seconds, you'll receive a null package, example:
 {"package":null}

-The server will remember the calling IP for up to 3 hours, therefore, pauses in your code will not cause you to miss out on killmails.
+The server will remember your queueID for up to 3 hours, therefore, pauses in your code will not cause you to miss out on killmails.

 ##### Do I need Redis to use this service?